claritylab/lucida/README.md

     In other words, as long as your service cluster exposes one node to the command center through Thrift, it is considered to be a Lucida service!

+    Be aware that there are other parameters that you can change in this configuration file, which are self-explanatory in the file itself.

   2. Add training data for your own query class.

     We already prepare some sample training data in `lucida/commandcenter/data/`, but if you need to define